 Things are hectic for me right now and the frosting is the special part of this dessert, anyway, so this one is going to be a semi homemade treat by using a boxed cake mix for the cupcake part.

 12 ounces of strawberries will make more than you need for the buttercream frosting. (all you need is 1/4 cup in the frosting, but I love a strawberry sauce on ice cream, so I made extra.)

 The frosting is a lovely shade of pink with NO FOOD COLORING needed and tastes so lovely.
 It is light and fluffy with tiny bits of strawberries in it and such a pretty color.
-Perfect for Valentine’s day!

 To frost my cupcakes, I used an 18″ piping bag.
 It has a nice triangular shape and is large enough to hold enough frosting for a whole batch of cupcakes.

 If you make the whole the right size, it is just a big ole squeeze and the top of the cupcake is decorated.
-A ziplock baggie will do too, if you don’t have icing bags, or you can just frost with a knife.
+A zip lock baggie will do too, if you don’t have icing bags, or you can just frost with a knife.

-Sprinkle the frosting with some heart shaped sprinkles, sugar crystals or even some Conversation hearts and you have a quick and easy Valentine’s day treat for your loved one.
+Other ideas for decorating are to sprinkle the frosting with some heart shaped sprinkles, heart shaped gumdrops, pink and red sprinkles, or sugar crystals and you have a quick and easy Valentine’s day treat for your loved one.

 These strawberry buttercream cupcakes are rich and full of the taste of dark chocolate with a buttercream frosting that is just bursting with the flavor of fresh strawberries.